transformation-dev/matrx/packages/svelte-realtime-store/README.md

 svelte-realtime-store is a drop-in replacement for a Svelte writable store that will synchronize its value across browser windows/tabs in realtime using socket.io.

-If you currently have a svelte app that communicates with a node.js server (sapper or otherwise), you can upgrade your existing application to [Meteor](https://www.meteor.com/) or [Firebase](https://firebase.google.com/) like realtime literally in a few minutes.
+If you currently have a svelte app that communicates with a node.js server (Sapper or otherwise), you can upgrade your existing application to [Meteor](https://www.meteor.com/) or [Firebase](https://firebase.google.com/) like realtime literally in a few minutes.

 To work, you must have the [`@matrx/svelte-realtime-server`](https://www.npmjs.com/package/@matrx/svelte-realtime-server) running on your node.js server.

 ### Features

-* Requires only a few additional lines of code to use
+* Requires only a few additional lines of code
-* Implements the expected interface of a svelte writable store so svelte's wonderful syntax just works
+* Implements the expected interface of a Svelte writable store so Svelte's wonderful syntax just works
 * Caches the value on the server so newly joined and reconnected users catch up to the current state
-* Exposes a svelte readable store for the connection status so you can decide how it should behave when offline.
-I recommend that you disable user input when offline unless you implement your own offline mode (including conflict resolution upon reconnect.
+* Exposes a Svelte readable store for the connection status so you can decide how it should behave when offline.
+I recommend that you disable user input when offline unless you implement your own offline mode (including conflict resolution upon reconnect).
-* Uses a socket.io namespace to isolate it from anything else you might be using socket.io for.
+* Uses a socket.io namespace to isolate it from anything else you might be using socket.io for
-* Exposes the socket.io namespaced socket to your application for advanced usage
+* Exposes the socket.io namespaced socket to your application for advanced use cases

-### Warnings

-* As of this writing, it just synchronizes the views but the next step is to provide an adapter interface to save your data in the database of your choice.
-For now, you still need to take care of saving your data when it changes.
-* As of this writing, this package is under active development and using semver conventions for beta projects.
-Minor-level upgrades may be backward breaking while patch-level upgrades will used for changes I believe are not backward breaking... but no promises.

 ## Usage